Is ‘Menver’ even real?

 But, clearly, Denver has a millennial man mass.

 However, the next generation is more evenly matched.
-In fact, women in their 20s outnumber men, the estimates show.
-A similar pattern holds up going back to 2000, though the gap is shrinking for some groups, according to historical data from the State Demographer’s Office.
+In fact, women in their 20s may slightly outnumber men, the estimates show.
+That's a change from the year 2000, when Denver had thousands more younger men than younger women, according to historical data from the State Demographer’s Office.

 Colorado shows a similar trend to Denver, with men in their 30s and 40s outnumbering women their age.

-But the city and state are unusual compared to the rest of the nation.
+The city and state are unusual compared to the nation as a whole.
 Across the U.S., women outnumber men for all ages above 30, according to Census data.
+For example, women in Charlotte and New York outnumber men at almost every age.

 Give me the numbers.